Surtsey: Plant life

-In the spring of 1965, the first vascular plant was found growing on the northern shore of Surtsey, mosses became visible in 1967, and lichens were first found on the Surtsey lava in 1970.
+In the spring of 1965, the first vascular plant, Cakile arctica, was found growing on the northern shore of Surtsey.
+In 1967, the first 2 moss species, Funaria hygrometrica and Bryum argenteum, were found, and the first lichens were found on the Surtsey lava in 1970.
 Plant colonisation on Surtsey has been closely studied, the vascular plants in particular as they have been of far greater significance than mosses, lichens and fungi in the development of vegetation.

 Mosses and lichens now cover much of the island.
 During the island's first 20 years, 20 species of plants were observed at one time or another, but only 10 became established in the nutrient-poor sandy soil.
 As birds began nesting on the island, soil conditions improved, and more vascular plant species were able to survive.
-In 1998, the first bush was found on the island—a tea-leaved willow (Salix phylicifolia), which can grow to heights of up to 4 m.
+In 1998, the first bush was found on the island, being a species of willow (Salix ssp.)—a tea-leaved willow (Salix phylicifolia), which can grow to heights of up to 4 m.
 By 2008, 69 species of plant had been found on Surtsey, of which about 30 had become established.
 This compares to the approximately 490 species found on mainland Iceland.
 More species continue to arrive, at a typical rate of roughly 2–5 new species per year.